-Should you get a 32GB or 64GB Apple TV 4K?
+Apple TV 4K 32GB vs. 64GB: Which storage size should you get?

 Great for Apple Arcade subscribers.

 Great for those that like to download content, especially games.
-If you're an Apple Arcade subscriber who likes to play on whatever Apple device they can, consider this model.
+Consider this model if you're an Apple Arcade subscriber who likes to play on whatever Apple device they can.
 More expensive than the already-pricey 32GB model.

+Joseph Keller is the former Editor in Chief of iMore.
+An Apple user for almost 20 years, he spends his time learning the ins and outs of iOS and macOS, always finding ways of getting the most out of his iPhone, iPad, Apple Watch, and Mac.